vippsas/vipps-woocommerce/README.md

 You can only get paid by users who have Vipps.
 At the moment Vipps is only available in Norway.

 ### In which countries can I use MobilePay?
 You can only get paid by users who have MobilePay.
-At the moment, MobilePay is only available in Finland and Denmark.
+At the moment plugin is only supporting MobilePay users in Finland.
+Support for MobilePay in Denmark coming later in Q1 2024.

 ### Does Vipps MobilePay offer a test environment for the plugin?